markserv/markserv/README.md

  - LiveReload updates the view when your files change
  - Links to external Markdown files are re-written and followed by the server
  - MathJax equations ([example](examples/mathjax.md))

+## Example

+Click this image to see the animated example:

 [![http://imgur.com/a/b8Cje](http://i.imgur.com/FrO2ilv.png)](http://i.imgur.com/D4MFCMr.gif)